Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Problem Formulation

-As stated in Definition~\ref{def:sys}, the function $f$ is assumed to be unknown, which is often the case in practical scenarios.
-To address such situations, previous data-driven studies assume that a library of functions is available for representing $f$~\citep{de2023learning,hu2025enforcing,samari2025data,samari2025dataHSCC}.
-However, such an assumption can be restrictive in scenarios where such a library is either unavailable or not rich enough (\emph{i.e.,} some nonlinearities are neglected) to accurately represent $f$.
-In contrast, our proposed approach in this work does not rely on this assumption, thereby reducing the knowledge required from the system.
-For the sake of fairness, however, it should be acknowledged that the previously cited studies are capable of handling more general classes of nonlinear systems.
-Nevertheless, many classical dynamical systems, including inverted pendulums, take the form of the \textsc{ct-PNCS} introduced in~\eqref{eq:sys_reformulated}~\citep{khalil2002nonlinear}.
+While the exact structure of each polynomial function $p_i$, $i \in \{1,\ldots,n-1\}$, is unknown, we assume that an upper bound on the maximum degree of these polynomial functions is available.
+Moreover, as stated in Definition~\ref{def:sys}, the unknown function $f$ may comprise a broad range of nonlinear functions, provided that it is continuously differentiable; hence, $f$ is not restricted to polynomial functions.
+To handle such nonlinear dynamics, existing data-driven approaches typically assume the availability of a library of functions capable of representing $f$~\citep{de2023learning,hu2025enforcing,monshizadeh2024meta}.
+In contrast, the approach proposed in this work does not rely on this assumption, thereby reducing the knowledge required about the system.
+For the sake of fairness, however, it should be acknowledged that the previously cited studies can handle more general classes of nonlinear systems.
+Nevertheless, many classical dynamical systems, including tunnel diode circuits, Van der Pol oscillators, and inverted pendulums, among others, take the form of the \textsc{ct-PNS} introduced in~\eqref{eq:sys}~\citep{khalil2002nonlinear}.